Sraiti/FoodDelivery/README.md

 ## Introduction

 MaklaExpress e-commerce application for food delivery.
-Application consists of the following parts:

   Technologies used :
  <ul>